arthurdurso/Project-WhatsApp-Windows-Desktop-Cache-Cleaner/README.md

 - **Description**: A traditional method to schedule tasks on Windows.
 - **Advantages**: Simple and well-known method.
-- **Disadvantages**: Not suitable for Linux users; may not run if the PC is turned off at the scheduled time.
+- **Disadvantages**: May not run if the PC is turned off at the scheduled time.

-### Python Schedule Library

-- **Description**: Schedules the script to run every X hours.
-- **Advantages**: Flexible scheduling within the script.
-- **Disadvantages**: The script needs to be running continuously, which is not ideal.

 ## Conclusion

 The best approach is to execute the script on startup, ensuring the cache is cleared every time the PC logs in for the best performance.
-While Task Scheduler and Python's schedule library are valid options, they have limitations that make them less ideal for this project.
+While Task Scheduler is a valid options, but it has limitations that make it less ideal for this project.

-## Future Work
+## To write:

-- **User Independence**: Modify the script to ensure it can be used by any user without configuration changes.
-- **Cross-Platform Enhancements**: Ensure compatibility with various operating systems.
+- user pyinstaller "pyinstaller --onefile main.py" to get just one file exe. get the file on the folder 'dist' and remove the 'build and 'dist' and 'main.spec'.
+- Need to do a step by step to put the exe file in the startup folder. the folder: C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup